Apprenticeships

 Junior Advertising Creative usually progress to junior creatives.

 In the increasingly competitive global markets, it is the brands with creative, original, engaging advertising that really stand out from the crowd.
-Advertising helps turn products into brands by establishing a relationship between the consumer and the brand, thus securing long term, loyal custom.
-This is a specialist occupation which is found principally within advertising agencies, but Junior Advertising Creatives have skills that can be applied across a wide range of sectors, wherever there is a creative need for advertising, for example in the creative department of a broadcaster or media agency.
+Advertising helps turn products into brands by establishing a relationship between the consumer and the brand, thus securing long term, loyal customers.

 Junior Advertising Creatives work on campaigns that provide people with information most effective to the target audience to help them make better informed decisions.
-They create adverts to encourage people to buy products (everything from bleach to chewing gum to lipstick), change their behaviour (for example to wear seatbelts or stop smoking), give to charitable causes or even effect social change (for example, reducing the use of single use plastic).
+A campaign is a series of adverts running in a short period in different mediums but with the same idea.
+They create adverts to encourage people to buy products, change their behaviour (for example to wear seatbelts or stop smoking), give to charitable causes or even effect social change (for example, reducing single use plastic).
 They aim to delight, move and solidify the consumer’s understanding of that product or brand, service, issue or cause.
-They dramatise the product or services' benefit.
-Junior Advertising Creatives think up, develop and produce inspiring and effective advertising campaigns for clients, which can be delivered through appropriate and exciting media channels and platforms.
-This includes television, radio, newspapers, cinema and social media, and other digital platforms, but the world is changing, so Junior Advertising Creatives are also always on the lookout for new appropriate ways to present their ideas – from railway station floors to taxi media.
+They dramatise the product or service's benefit.

-Junior Creatives interact with a wide range of people.
 They report into and are supported by more Senior Advertising Creatives.
 They work alongside the broader advertising team in conceiving and developing ideas.
-The Junior Creative originates the idea, and may work with Advertising Executives who act as the link between them and the client.
-They also work with others in the industry who are involved in delivery of the idea, such as Content Creator.
+The Junior Advertising Creative originates the idea, and may work with Advertising Executives who act as the link between them and the client.

 Once an idea is formed, they work with the people who bring the idea to life.
-Typically this includes film directors, photographers, artists, illustrators, musicians and designers.
+Typically, this includes film directors, photographers, artists, illustrators, musicians, actors and designers.
 They might occasionally be asked to present their ideas to the client, but this varies from company to company.
-Whilst this is an office-based occupation, good ideas can happen anywhere so Junior Advertising Creatives are not exclusively office based.
+To present the work they may use AI tools to bring the idea to life.
+Junior Advertising Creatives are not exclusively office based.
 As part of delivering a campaign, they may visit locations such as recording studios, film sets, sound stages, colour grading studios and even overseas locations, so they need to work flexibly, particularly if on a TV commercial shoot or helping towards a big presentation.

-These creatives will be responsible for originating surprising, brilliant, exciting, ingenious concepts and ideas.
+An employee in this occupation will be responsible for originating surprising, brilliant, exciting, ingenious concepts and ideas.
 This can be a matter of opinion, so they need the tenacity and resilience to bounce back from setbacks, constructive feedback and also embrace criticism of their ideas.
 They are conscious of deadlines, budget restrictions and brief requirements.
+(There are two types of brief - the marketing business brief and a focused creative brief used to inform creatives of the task.)
 They usually have a number of creative projects running at the same time but at different stages and are responsible for making sure they all meet their deadlines.
 This is an occupation where you can be yourself, introvert or extrovert, because it is the ideas which matter.

 Content Creator